 Skip to content

-Home » Short courses » Short course: Methodological Innovation in Public Health Intervention Science: Development, Evaluation, Adaptation and Implementation
+Home » Short courses » Methodological Innovation in Public Health Intervention Science: Development, Evaluation, Adaptation and Implementation

 Course date and location

 The aim of this course is to provide an introduction to different methods used for developing, evaluating, adapting and implementing complex interventions.
-This includes co-production and adaptation of interventions, how to develop an intervention ‘logic model’, and study designs for piloting and evaluating intervention effectiveness and processes.
+This includes co-approaches for intervention development (e.g. co-production, co-creation) and adaptation of interventions, how to develop intervention ‘logic models’, and study designs for piloting and evaluating intervention effectiveness and processes.

 The course is delivered by experts in the field of public health intervention science from DECIPHer and our collaborating institutions including University of Exeter, University of Sheffield and others, to be confirmed.